LiyaoTang/My-Notes/Networks/Networks.md

     - Separation of traffic : logically separated network on the same infrastructure
       1. protect confidential info
       2. ensure devices in communication are compatible  (computer cannot talk to phone)
-      3. easy re-configure the LAN Structure on the
+      3. easy re-configure the LAN Structure on the demand
     - Prioritization of traffic
       1. drop frames accordingly when busy
   - Implementation
-    - Tagging the port address into groups
+    - Tagging the port address into groups on switches
     - Tagging the frames accordingly